SpenceKonde/ATTinyCore/avr/extras/Ref_ChangePWMFreq.md

   * Arbitrary TOP values, sometimes without the loss of an output, other times only at the cost of an output channel
   * Higher resolution on Timer1 and Timer2 (where present), at least on most parts, which have a 16-bit timer1 (and the x61's with a 10-bit one, though using that 10-bit one is tricky)
   * Asynchronous low speed operation from an external clock or watch crystal (x7, possibly a small number of others)
-  * Asynchronous high speed operration from a x8 PLL on the 8 MHz internal osc. (x5, x61 26 only)
+  * Asynchronous high speed operation from a x8 PLL on the 8 MHz internal osc. (x5, x61 26 only)

 ### What can I change without breaking analogWrite() or other core API functions?
 * TC0 cannot be reconfigured at all without breaking millis, and should only be used if millis is disabled from the tools submenu.